privacybydesign/irma-documentation/docs/api-irma-server.md

 ### `GET /irma/session/{clientToken}/frontend/statusevents`
 Subscribe to a [server-sent event](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) stream of status updates.
-Whenever the session status changes, an event is sent as a JSON string.
-This JSON string follows the exact same format as the output of the [frontend status endpoint](#get-irma-session-clienttoken-frontend-status).
+Whenever the session status changes, an event is sent as a JSON object.
+This JSON object follows the exact same format as the output of the [frontend status endpoint](#get-irma-session-clienttoken-frontend-status).
 If you need to monitor the status of a session, this is preferred over polling the frontend status endpoint.